siemens/embb/README.md

 ### Platforms

 EMB² is regularly built and tested on a variety of OS/compiler/architecture combinations including Linux (x86 and ARM using GCC/Clang) and Windows (x86 using MSVC).
+Moreover, it has been successfully built and tested on RTEMS and FreeBSD.
 Other platforms may be supported without any changes to the source code.
 The included unit tests can be used to find out whether a system not officially supported is suitable to run EMB².
 If the build process or the unit tests fail on your system, please contact us.

 ### Prerequisites